RobotnikAutomation/rbvogui_sim/README.md

 ## Packages

-This packages contains the simulation of the RB-Vogui in ROS2 Humble, using Gazebo 11 as simulator.
+This packages contains the simulation of the RB-Vogui in ROS2 Humble.
+It could be used for Gazebo 11 or Gazebo Fortress as simulator.

 ### rbvogui_gazebo